 If the plant seems too tall and leggy, it could be due to insufficient light – the stem is seeking light.
 Also, keep in mind that the rubber plant does not support itself and may need bamboo supports.

 The rubber plant is an interesting way to introduce a tree-like plant into your living space.
-Rubber plant care is not arduous, but it is important to remember light, water and support requirements.
-With a little love and attention, this plant can become the centre piece of your indoor garden!
+Rubber plant care is not arduous, but it is important to remember its light, water, and support requirements.
+With a little love and attention, this plant can become the centerpiece of your indoor garden!

 What is your experience with rubber plants?
 We would love to hear from you!